GoodwayGroup/gwvault/README.md

 ## Basic Usage

 Use in place of `ansible-vault`.
-All commands are reimplemented except for `rekey` (coming soom!).
+All commands are reimplemented.
 The tool will default to asking for your Vault password.

 ```
 $ gwvault -h